-- 1. From Setup, enter Domains in the Quick Find box, then select Domains. - 2.
-Click Add a Domain. - 3.
-Enter the domain name. - 4.
-Choose the HTTPS option you want to serve this domain with. - 5.
+- Note: HTTPS is required for using a domain with authenticated communities. - 1.
+From Setup, enter Domains in the Quick Find box, then select Domains.

+2. Click Add a Domain.

+- 3. Enter the domain name. - 4.
+Choose the HTTPS domain configuration option you want to serve this domain with.
+Optionally, specify a CNAME value if you're using a non-Salesforce provider to serve your domain. - 5.
 Add a certificate if you have already set up a CA-signed certificate that supports this domain. - 6.
 Click Save.
 To add another domain, click Save & New.